Nepiki/Guides/Achievement-Guide-template.md

-Replace this sentence by inserting a picture/banner of the game here for visual flair.
+Replace this sentence by inserting a picture/banner of the game here for visual flair if you want to.

 # 1) Synopsis